 - Click OK.

 A long table appears showing the Command Name, Modifiers, and Key.
 A much longer list appears if you select All Word documents.
-A snapshot of the longer table appears below.
+A snapshot of the long table appears below.
 The “shortcut keys” are a combination of the Modifier and Key.
 For instance, the Cut command equates to Ctrl + X.

-How to Create a Keyboard Shortcut for a Microsoft Word Command
+How to Create Keyboard Shortcuts in Word

 For this example, I’ll assign a keyboard mapping to the Read Mode command.